hauk3wu1ff/amazon-ecs-java-microservices/2_ECS_Java_Spring_PetClinic_Microservices/readme.md

 __Development velocity__: Microservices can enable a team to build faster by lowering the risk of development.
 In a monolith adding a new feature can potentially impact every other feature that the monolith contains.
 Developers must carefully consider the impact of any code they add, and ensure that they don't break anything.
 On the other hand a proper microservice architecture has new code for a new feature going into a new service.
 Developers can be confident that any code they write will actually not be able to impact the existing code at all unless they explictly write a connection between two microservices.

-## Application Changes for Microsevices
+## Application Changes for Microservices

 __Define microservice boundaries:__ Defining the boundaries for services is specific to your application's design, but for this REST API one fairly clear approach to breaking it up is to make one service for each of the top level classes of objects that the API serves: